ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

+---
+layout: post
-Bootstrapping Chef with Babushka with one command
+title: Bootstrapping Chef with Babushka with one command
+---

+{{ page.title }}
 =================================================

 For those who don't know, Chef is: